 Congress has recently passed legislation that may allow you to accelerate the depreciation of new tools and equipment.
-Until 2023, bonus depreciation will allow you to depreciate certain assets at 100% in the first year you put them into service.
-After 2023, this will phase out by 20% each year and end altogether after 2026.
+Through 2023, bonus depreciation will allow you to depreciate certain assets at 100% in the first year you put them into service.
+After 2023, this is scheduled to phase out by 20% each year and end altogether after 2026.
 Not all states currently comply with bonus depreciation, so check with your local regulations.
 You might have one form of depreciation for your federal taxes and a different one for your state taxes.

 Finally, a specific IRS provision known as Section 179 allows businesses to deduct 100% of the cost of certain “tangible property” such as machinery and equipment in the tax year it is placed in service.
 You can also elect to deduct the cost of qualifying improvements to “real property” under Section 179, such as a roof repair to a nonresidential property you use for your business.